nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d.md

 <time>Posted on 8th August 2013 by [Gary Willoughby](/pages/about.html)</time>

-This is an extension article to [Templates in D explained](/articles/templates-in-d-explained.html) where i introduce the alternative function syntax and how it complements template usage.
+This is an extension article to [Templates in D explained](/articles/templates-in-d-explained.html) where I introduce the alternative function syntax and how it complements template usage.
 This article will expand a little more on that syntax and make clear what is available in [D](https://dlang.org/) and why.

 An alternative syntax has not been included by accident but by design and as a result can potentially make code more complicated to understand and add more friction to first learning the language.
-This particular trade off, i believe is worth it, enabling particular features when using different paradigms.
+This particular trade off, I believe is worth it, enabling particular features when using different paradigms.

 ## Optional parentheses